quiltdata/examples/athena/README.md

 Save this link in a shared space so you and other AWS users can easily index additional Quilt buckets.

-### D. Use quick-create link for each bucket you want to index
+### E. Use quick-create link for each bucket you want to index

 1. Open the link from (C)
 2. Update the stack name and bucket parameters